 United States v.
-Vanvliet, 542 F.3d 259 (1st Cir.
+Vanvliet, 542 F.3d 259, 271 (1st Cir.
 2008) (remanding for resentencing because the district court erroneously believed that it could not vary based on its policy disagreements with the child pornography guideline).

 United States v.
-Dorvee, 616 F.3d 174 (2d Cir.
+Dorvee, 616 F.3d 174, 188 (2d Cir.
 2010) (a district court may vary on the basis of disagreement with the child pornography guideline because the Commission did not use an empirical approach based on past sentencing practices to develop the guideline).

 United States v.
-Grober, 624 F.3d 592 (3d Cir.
-2010) (a district court may vary on the basis of disagreement with the child pornography guidelines because "the Commission did not do what 'an exercise of its characteristic institutional role' required - develop §2G2.2 based on research and study rather than reacting to changes adopted or directed by Congress"); but see United States v.
+Grober, 624 F.3d 592, 600 (3d Cir.
+2010) (a district court may vary on the basis of disagreement with the child pornography guidelines because "the Commission did not do what 'an exercise of its characteristic institutional role' required develop §2G2.2 based on research and study rather than reacting to changes adopted or directed by Congress"); but see United States v.
 Bistline, 665 F.3d 758 (6th Cir.
 2012) (although district courts may disagree with §2G2.2 on policy grounds, "the fact of Congress' role in amending a guideline is not itself a valid reason to disagree with the guideline").

 United States v.
-Huffstatler, 571 F.3d 620 (7th Cir.
-2009) (a district court "perhaps" has the freedom to sentence below the child pornography guidelines, but it is "certainly not required to do so").
+Huffstatler, 571 F.3d 620, 624 (7th Cir.
+2009) (per curiam) (a district court "perhaps" has the freedom to sentence below the child pornography guidelines, but it is "certainly not required to do so"); but see United States v.
+Brown, 808 F.3d 865, 874-75 (D.C.
+Cir.
+2016) (district court committed plain error in varying upward to 144 months [23 months above high end of guideline range and 47 months above sentence recommended by government] without explaining why guideline sentence did not fully account for the defendant's conduct).